 As part of World Class Championship Wrestling, Kevin Von Erich and his family graced television screens throughout Israel on Middle East Television on Saturday nights.
-To say that professional wrestling was a big deal in Israel in the 1980s and 90s would be a vast understatement.
-During this time, WCCW was the most popular English-language program in Israel.
+To say that professional wrestling was a big deal in Israel in the 1980s and ’90s would be a vast understatement.
+During this time, WCCW was the most popular English-language program in all of Israel.

 Reddit user, Yuval Sneh, recently shared a photo of an original World Class Championship Wrestling belt he came across while shopping in Tel Aviv, Israel.
 The inscription alongside the belt read: “The original WCCW wrestling championship belt held by legendary wrestlers Kerry & Kevin Von Erich.
 Was given to Dizengoff Center for safekeeping with love by the family.”

 Here we have a championship belt with such incredible history behind it on display seemingly at random in a mall in Israel.
 While it may seem peculiar that the belt would be found in an unexpected place like this, there is so much more to the story.

 In April 1985, Kevin visited Israel on his own and was met with tremendous fanfare.
 A few months later, he and his brother Mike ventured out that way again.
 In recognition of this momentous visit, WCCW created a WCCW Middle Eastern Championship, which Mike Von Erich won by defeating Gino Hernandez on August 7, 1985.

 Kevin Von Erich on the Popularity of Wrestling in Israel